-Contracts are a must in any business relationship, but they’re particularly important for independent contractors to provide legal protection, establish roles and responsibilities, and outline services to be performed.
+Contracts are a must in any business relationship, but they’re particularly important for independent contractors to provide:

 The content of your contract should provide as much protection as possible, while also clearly establishing expectations of both parties.
 The exact language and sections included in your contract may vary depending on your industry, client type, and location.
 While your contract may contain much more information, here are seven general sections that should be included in any contract between an independent contractor and client.

 7 Sections to include in an independent contractor agreement